The Fact of a Body

 A Murder and a Memoir

 Before Alex Marzano-Lesnevich begins a summer job at a law firm in Louisiana, working to help defend men accused of murder, they think their position is clear.
-The child of two lawyers, Alex is staunchly anti-death penalty.
-But the moment convicted murderer Ricky Langley’s face flashes on the screen as Alex reviews old tapes—the moment they hear him speak of his crimes—they are overcome with the feeling of wanting him to die.
-Shocked by their reaction, Alex digs deeper and deeper into the case.
-Despite their vastly different circumstances, something in Langley's story is unsettlingly, uncannily familiar.
+The child of two lawyers, they are staunchly anti-death penalty.
+But the moment convicted murderer Ricky Langley’s face flashes on the screen as they review old tapes—the moment they hear him speak of his crimes -- they are overcome with the feeling of wanting him to die.
+Shocked by their reaction, they dig deeper and deeper into the case.
+Despite their vastly different circumstances, something in his story is unsettlingly, uncannily familiar.

-But another surprise awaits: Alex wasn’t the only one who saw their life in Ricky’s.
+But another surprise awaits: They weren’t the only one who saw their life in Ricky’s.